edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 Recording Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The EdgeStream application implements the video recording module which records videos for each incoming event, this module is configured according to established actions into the stream configuration file.
+The EDGEMATRIX Stream application implements the video recording module which records videos for each incoming event, this module is configured according to established actions into the stream configuration file.

 The actions determine the video duration for: